-It’s important to remember that we make our own choices.
-Let’s choose well.
+In times of busyness, it’s important to remember that we make our own choices, that we can choose well!
 Here are 6 practices which, if implemented, will help you survive and even enjoy the fall harvest season.

-Aim for adequate amounts of sleep.
 Give yourself a bedtime during the fall season.
-If needed, set an alarm on your phone as a reminder.
+If needed, set an alarm as a reminder.
 And make effort to sleep on the right side of the clock.

-There are days when we need an extra hour (or two) to accomplish a pressing task.
+And yes, there will always be days when a few extra hours are necessary to accomplish the task at hand.
 Go ahead!
 Whether you’re an early bird or a night owl, take the cut on sleep.
-Finish the task and then return to a regular bedtime.
+But once you finish the task, be sure to return to a regular bedtime.